ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 The map pool consists of:

-- 4 maps played using ”No Mod”
+- 4 maps played using No Mod
-- 2 maps played using “Hidden”
+- 2 maps played using Hidden
-- 2 maps played using “Hard Rock”
+- 2 maps played using Hard Rock
-- 3 maps played using “Double Time”
+- 3 maps played using Double Time

 Each score will be used to determine the seeding.
-The seeding method used is x=(y-AVERAGE(z))/STDEV.S(z) where x is the point result for that map, y is the achieved score on map and z is all scores on map.
-All x's for a player are added up to form their final qualifier result.
+The seeding method used is `x = (y - AVERAGE(z)) / STDEV(z)`, where `x` is the point result for that map, `y` is the achieved score on map and `z` is all scores on a map.
+All `x`'s for a player are added up to form their final qualifier result.

 The top 24 players will advance to the play-in phase.

 #### Match procedure

-The organization opens a playlist lobby in osu!lazer.
+The organisation opens a playlist lobby in osu!(lazer).

-Players can join and play any time during this stage, as long as they’ve registered beforehand.
+Players can join and play any time during this stage, as long as they have registered beforehand.

 Players may play the maps at any time before the playlist closes and have a maximum of 16 attempts across the entire playlist.
 Only best score on each map will count.

 The chat will not be monitored.
-Participants are expected to reach the organization through the Discord server during that stage.
+Participants are expected to reach the organisation through the Discord server during that stage.

 ### Play-in phase

 #### Stage overview

-Players ranked 9-24 following qualifiers will be matched against each other in round 1.
+Players ranked 9–24 following qualifiers will be matched against each other in round 1.

-Winners of round 1 will advance to round 2, where they face off against players ranked 1-8 following qualifiers.
+Winners of round 1 will advance to round 2, where they face off against players ranked 1–8 following qualifiers.
 Losers of round 1 will advance to round 3.

 Winners of round 2 are qualified for the final stage.
 Losers of round 2 will advance to round 3.

 Winners of round 3 are qualified for the final stage.